Oxford Group: Carl Jung on the Oxford Group

 Carl Jung on the matter of an individual and his involvement in the Oxford Group:

 Published literature critical of the Oxford Group

-In 1934 Marjorie Harrison, an Episcopal Church member, published a book, Saints Run Mad, that challenged the group, its leader and their practices.
+In 1933, Hensley Henson, the then Bishop of Durham, published The Group Movement, which analysed and criticized the movement.[The Group movement] is gravely, even fatally, defective in three important respects...
+It ignores the demands of the intellect in this high matter of religion...
+[It] is too closely bound to the moods and claims of Adolescence... [and] the conception of Christianity which Groupism presents is far too meagre and limited.In 1934, Marjorie Harrison, an Episcopal Church member, published a book, Saints Run Mad, that challenged the group, its leader and their practices.

 The theologian Reinhold Niebuhr criticized Buchman's philosophy and pursuit of the wealthy and powerful.
 "The idea is that if the man of power can be converted, God will be able to control a larger area of human life through his power than if a little man were converted.
 This is the logic which has filled the Buchmanites with touching solicitude for the souls of such men as Henry Ford or Harvey Firestone".
 He called its moral principles "a religious expression of a decadent individualism... bourgeois optimism, individualism and moralism expressing itself in the guise of religion", and added, "no wonder the rather jittery plutocrats of our day open their spacious summer homes to its message!"